openshift/openshift-origin-design/designs/developer/operator-serverless-45/event-source-add.md

 ### General
 This section is similar to the rest of the Add flows in the Developer perspective, and gathers information about the Application as well as the name of the event source.

 This section is always shown.
-When Event Source is invoked in context, the application name will try to retain the same context of the area where it was dropped (re: app name)
+When Event Source is invoked in context, the application name will try to retain the same context of the area where it was dropped (i.e.: app name)
 The default name of the event source should be based on the event source type

 ### Advanced Options